-Safe and Natural: X-Static® is made with pure silver, a naturally occurring element.
-There are no chemicals or fear of toxicity to the consumer.
+Safe and Natural: X-Static® is made with pure silver, a naturally occurring element; there are no chemicals or fears of toxicity to the consumer.

 Permanent: The silver in X-Static® becomes a physical part of the fiber.
 The performance of the product will not diminish over time.

 X-Static® offers both antimicrobial and anti-odor benefits.
 Bacteria are only one cause of body odor.
 Ammonia and denatured proteins are also significant contributors to odor in footwear.
 Incredibly, both ammonia and denatured proteins bind most readily with silver.

 Because silver is on the outside of the fiber, X-Static® allows for immediate binding with these odor causing agents – resulting in instant odor reduction!
 The benefits of X-Static® include:

 Defends Against Blisters & Hot Spots: The biophysics of footwear has become an area of significant interest in recent years.
 With the use of X-Static®, it is now possible to use the existing energy of the body and the environment to actively regulate temperature through heat transfer.